Lion mauls wildlife official in Faisalabad during rescue operation

 The incident adds to rising concerns over privately owned big cats in Punjab.
 In Lahore last week, two separate incidents saw pet lions attack children, prompting a province-wide crackdown by authorities.

-Wildlife officials said operations in Lahore, Multan, Jhelum, and other districts have recovered 59 lions and tigers so far, with cases registered against their owners.
+Wildlife officials said operations in Lahore, Multan, Jhelum, and other districts have recovered 59 lions and many tigers so far, with cases registered against their owners.
 Private wildlife breeding farms had previously been given deadlines to upgrade cages and facilities in line with departmental standards; the ongoing enforcement follows the expiry of that deadline.

 LEAVE A REPLY